 If your business is stagnant and you can’t seem to find clients or make sales it probably all comes down to one thing.
 Your brand isn’t relatable.
 You can share as much information as you want and post every day on social media but if it feels distant and impersonal you won’t get much out of it.
-Your audience wants to connect and get to know your brand and who is behind it before they buy.
+Your audience wants to connect and get to know your brand and who is behind it before they buy from you.
 The following tips can help you to become a brand people can relate to.

 Be relatable by being real

 Can your audience relate to your brand?
 Do they have a mutual way of thinking, the same values or a similar lifestyle?
 Often it’s hard for your audience to know more about you and your brand.
 Especially if you’re hiding behind formal language and styled stock images.
 If you want to make real connections you have to show more of your brand and more of yourself.
-Be somebody who talks real talk.
+Be somebody who talks the real talk.
 Show what happens behind the scenes.
 You will come across people who don’t understand or don’t like what you do.
 This shouldn’t scare you though.
 It will only open the way for like-minded people to approach your brand and find out more about what you do.
 In order to build trust, you have to be transparent.
 How can you be real and show off your brand?

 - Show your face